 Austin's Compassion Exchange (ACE Lending Closet)

 Austin's Compassion Exchange is a medical lending closet based in the Mat-Su Borough.
 Many businesses and community members have donated supplies and equipment to ACE in support of providing as many resources to families in need.
-Examples of items that may be available*:
+Examples of items that may be available include*:

 - Shower and Tub Benches